Labour law regulations in the event of termination during pregnancy

-Pregnant employees are protected from dismissal during pregnancy and after childbirth by the Maternity Protection Act (Mutterschutzgesetz).
-This protection is designed to safeguard the health and financial stability of expectant mothers during a particularly vulnerable period.
-Employers must adhere to strict legal requirements and cannot terminate a pregnant employee without prior approval from the relevant authority.
-On this page, you will find an overview of the most important regulations concerning the prohibition of dismissal during pregnancy, including exceptions, employer obligations, and what employees should do if they receive a notice of termination despite being pregnant.
+The Maternity Protection Act (Mutterschutzgesetz) protects pregnant employees from dismissal during pregnancy and after childbirth.
+It aims to safeguard the health and financial stability of expectant mothers during a particularly vulnerable period.
+Employers must comply with strict legal requirements and may not dismiss a pregnant employee without prior approval from the competent authority.
+On this page, we explain the most important rules on dismissal protection during pregnancy, including exceptions, employer obligations, and the steps employees should take if they receive a notice of termination while pregnant.

 Unfairly dismissed in Germany?